Tggl/tggl-doc/docs/developers/sdks/node.md

 Replace `<SERVER_API_KEY>` with your server API key or use the `TGGL_API_KEY` environment variable and omit the `-k` option.
 You should run this command everytime you need to update the typing.
 Your IDE will now autocomplete and type-check the context properties and all flag names and values.

+All context properties are required except properties that you have hidden.
+You can also use the `-h` option to remove hidden properties from the context.

 <Image img={require('./assets/autocomplete-client.png')} center />

 ### Typing system